3lLobo/Vehicle-Detection-and-Tracking/README.md

 ###Discussion

 The code identifies cars on in an image but also a lot of false positives.
 Filtering out the false positives by applying a heatmap and averaging over the last frames has showed to be a solution for this video.
 In real life this might be dangerous since an actual vehicle might be filtered out.
-A better solution would be to use more features and a better classifier to get better results without filtering.
+This classifier uses the HOG, color and spatial features.
+Combining features makes the classifier more reliable.
+For better performance more features could be used, what would result in better results without filtering.

+There are several ways how to improve the classifier.
+The goal is to reduce the the amount of false positives and make predictions more reliable.
+On this specific video the classifier could be trained with images from the guard rail, since this area appears to be a weak point especially towards the end of the video.
+A good method to reduce false positives is 'hard negative mining'.
+The classifier is run over images and the false positives are assembled to a training set.
+The classifier is then trained with this training set.
+This method is proven to reduce the detection of false positives and makes the classifier more reliable.

 Also the classifier has got to be trained on more then just vehicles.
-It has got to be able to identify trucks, motorbikes, bicycles, pedestrians and even animals.
+It has got to be able to identify trucks, motorbikes, bicycles, pedestrians and even animals to perform in real world.